bobbyowolabi/rowolabi.github.io/_drafts/ways-to-get-a-job.md

 published: false
 ---

 I, like many, have applied to many jobs online over the years.
 I like many, have had my applications go into the abyss without so much as a reply.
 Not too long ago, I relized something.
-Out of my three professional work positions, 2 of them were the result of a connection with someone.
+Every professional work position I've held has been the result of some kind of referral with the exception of one.
 The one position I "applied" for was only possible because of my introduction into the industry by the first position I had.

 Some time ago, I came across the idea that there are different methods; or rather, doors to get into a job.
 Here is my take on it.